 the earth was filled with wickedness

-Plene incolme di is, of course, the feminine equivalent of plen incolm di.
+Plene incolme di is the feminine equivalent of plen incolm di.

 Diu al cjalà jù il mont

-The Friulian word for street is la strade.
-In this verse, you encounter the expression fûr di strade, which you will understand as meaning off the (right) path (that is, in the wrong, corrupt, wicked).
+The Friulian for street, way is la strade.
+In this verse, you encounter the expression fûr di strade (off the way) which you will understand as meaning off the right path, in the wrong, corrupt, wicked.

 a jerin ducj fûr di strade

 The masculine noun ingomut means nausea, disgust.
-The expression fâ ingomut, then, translates as to nauseate, to disgust, to cause disgust.
+The expression fâ ingomut, then, translates as to nauseate, to disgust, to cause disgust, to revile.

 ogni cjar e faseve robis di fâ ingomut